cerebral-legacy/cerebral-website/app/markdown/doc_popups.md

 }
 ```

-And then in our root component we trigger the signal whenever the we click our application, using React as an example:
+And then in our root component we trigger the signal whenever we click our application, using React as an example:

 ```javascript
 import {connect} from 'cerebral-view-react'